hkolano/onr-dynamics-julia/notes.md

 That also led to instabilities

 10/21: New plan: add M_A and C_A as extra mass in URDF and implement buoyancy and gravity as external forces.
 This seems to work better.
 New script: alphasim_comboURDF.ipynb and new URDF: alphaArmCombo.urdf

+The seabotix STL file is terrible to work with (IE Blender is terrible), so just used Scott's URDF from PDave and added a few elements.

+Started adding frames for COM and COB for the arm base frame, but couldn't figure out how to get the transform.

+10/22: one dof works!
+Still trying to make sure the buoyancy and gravity for the bas